tylerwillis/super-tortoise/content/pages/index.md

     type: section_content
     title: 'About Me:'
     content: >
-      Most commonly, I'm introduced as the founder of a successful tech company, but I think of myself more as a polymath that believes very strongly in the ability to develop skills and tools that make us happier and help us improve the world.
-I believe in Skilled Optimism, and I do a lot of things that help me practice and evangelize that concept: I build better tools for the world, I invest in promising startups, and I evangelize increased optimism to whoever will listen.
+      Most commonly, I'm introduced as the founder of a successful tech company.
+      I prefer to think of myself as someone who believes very strongly in the ability to develop skills and tools that make us happier and help us improve the world.
+I call this practice **Skilled Optimism**, and I do a lot of things that help me practice and evangelize that concept: Right now, I'm building a company, I invest in promising startups, and I try to encourage other people to become more optimistic.
     actions:
       - label: Contact Me
         url: /contact